-Packer, a Republican, was the representative for Pennsylvania's 14th congressional district from 1875 to 1877.
+Packer was the representative for Pennsylvania’s 14th congressional district and was a Republican.
+He served from 1875 to 1877.

 From Mar 1869 to Mar 1877, Packer missed 490 of 1,953 roll call votes, which is 25.1%.
 This is on par with the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.

 |Dec 1869-Feb 1870||71||27||38.0%||85th|

 |Dec 1871-Feb 1872||89||10||11.2%||36th|

 |Dec 1873-Feb 1874||78||16||20.5%||65th|

 |Dec 1875-Mar 1876||60||13||21.7%||56th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.